AGONOS

-The World's First
+The First Cybercivic

-An infrastructure layer for principled debate, earned outcomes, and self-governance that gives people agency over their digital lives instead of being passive consumers.
+An infrastructure layer for principled debate, earned outcomes, and self-governance

 What is Agonos?

+Most people can agree on one thing: the internet has become chaotic.
 People present opinions as expertise.
 AI can impersonate real humans.
 Misinformation spreads faster than it can be verified.
 Outrage is rewarded.
 Attention spans are collapsing.
 And nearly every major app is engineered to extract as much engagement as possible—regardless of whether that engagement makes people smarter, calmer, or more capable.

 Agonos exists to solve that problem at its root.